AlanGreyjoy/AOC-2024/README.md

 I decided to use TypeScript for this challenge.
 Normally, I use C# for the AOC, but I haven't been using C# as much lately.

+## Interactive Shell Mode

+This project uses the [terminal-kit](https://github.com/cronvel/terminal-kit) library to provide an interactive shell mode.
+This allows you to run the solutions for each day by selecting the part you want to run.

 ## Structure

 Each day's solution is organized in its own directory: